Synthxyl704/Audio-ETL-script/README.md

 ./main -LFI_f <folder/directory> // THIS WILL NOT SHOW DETAILED INFO
 ```

-6. Remove multiple songs in one command
+6. Remove multiple files in one command
 ```
 ./main -remMul <index_1> <index_2> ... <index_n>
 ```